City of Longwood Incentives

 The program is funded through an agreement between Seminole County and the City of Longwood and provides monetary incentives for qualified Target industries and businesses.
 The funds may be used for relocation, impact fee, permitting or any other legitimate business costs.
 Applicants must demonstrate the creation of high paying jobs and substantial capital investment to be eligible to receive funds.
 Preference is given to projects that are constructing new buildings.
 The program is available to new, relocating and expanding companies in Seminole County.
 New start-up companies must create a minimum of 3 new jobs that earn 80% of the county's average minimum wage.

 Expanding companies must increase their employment base by a minimum of 10% and the jobs must earn a minimum of at least 80% of the county's average annual wage.
 Companies relocating within Seminole County will need to create a minimum of 25 new jobs and must earn 115% of the county's average annual wage.
-The county's current average annual wage is $41,776.
+The county's current average annual wage is $44,552.
 Incentives are awarded on a case-by-case basis by the Board on County Commission.
+Please note that the County is currently reviewing the program and there will be some changes made to the qualifying parameters.
+Please call our office for the details.
+The programs qualifying standards will be updated upon notice from the County.

 Downtown Historic District Matching Grant Program